protontypes/agile-development-methods-and-strategies/README.md

 # Agile Development Methods and Strategies
 A summery of development concepts in knowledge intense domains like robotics.
 The document intention is to give a entry point for professional robotic development processes, mindsets and methods.

-No process, mindset and method will fit exactly to your unique working enviroment and team without a common adaption.
-The following content shall be used as experiences to learn from and not as strict rulesets.
+No process, mindset and method will fit exactly to your unique working environment and team without a common adaption.
+The following content shall be used as experiences to learn from and not as strict rule sets.

 * [Mindsets and Experiences](#mindsets-and-experiences)
    * [Conway's law - About the Importance of Communication](#Conways-law---About-the-importance-of-Communication)